 These are our top picks for rifles chambered in .17 HMR.

-The idea behind a .22 WMR case was to create a rimfire round capable of the incredible speeds of the long-discontinued 5mm Remington Rimfire.
+The idea behind a .22 WMR case was to create a necked down rimfire round capable of the incredible speeds and flat trajectory of the long-discontinued 5mm Remington Rimfire.
 It is safe to say the designers succeeded.
-The .17 HMR round has a blistering muzzle velocity of 2,500 feet per second or more.
+The .17 HMR round has a blistering muzzle velocity of 2,500 fps or more.
 That is almost double what you are likely to get with a standard .22 long rifle rimfire cartridge!

 The round is not only fast, it is also capable of longer distance shots.
 Oh, and it still has minimal recoil.
-This round has proven to be a great for plinking, varmints, small game and firearms safety training.
+This round has proven to be a great for plinking and firearms safety training.
+Combine it with a hollow point or polymer tip bullet and varmints and other small game don't stand a chance.
 With that in mind, here are some of our top picks for .17 HMR rifles on the market right now.
 These guns are well worth your hard-earned money.

 Savage Arms 93R Bolt-Action